rootstrap/blog/content/DKIW model - Anthony Figueroa.md

 # Data Demystified - Chapter 1: DKIW model

+*[Anthony Figueroa](https://www.rootstrap.com/tech-blog/author/anthfig/) is CTO on the Rootstrap team and writes about his experience tackling difficult problems for  our many clients.
+You can also follow Anthony on [LinkedIn](https://uy.linkedin.com/in/figueroaanthony).*

 Data is one of the biggest new trends in both tech and business in general.
 Data "experts" are quickly becoming some of the best-paid individuals in the industry, and every single company wants to surf the wave of data capabilities.

 It is becoming a fundamental way of understanding the world around us.
 We can think of data sciences as epistemology or a way of knowing.
 We can think of it, about a way to approach problems and solving them.